Theodosis Macheras

-Theodosis Macheras (Θεοδόσης Μαχαίρας; born 9 May 2000) is a Greek professional footballer who plays as a left winger for Super League 2 club Iraklis.
+Theodosis Macheras (Θεοδόσης Μαχαίρας; born 9 May 2000) is a Greek professional footballer who plays as a left winger for Super League 2 club Niki Volos.

 Career

 AEK Athens

 On 1 March 2020, Macheras made his official debut in a 1–1 away draw against Panionios.
 On 22 November 2020, he scored his first professional goal, helping to a 4–1 home win against AEL.

 On 2 February 2021, Macheras signed a new contract, running until the summer of 2026.

 Loan to Ionikos

 On 4 August 2021, Macheras joined Ionikos on a season long-loan.
 On 4 August in a friendly match against Panionios, he suffered a cruciate ligament tear in his right knee, and missed most of the season, managing to appear only once for the club of Nikaia.

 Loan to Volos

 On 21 August 2023, he joined Volos on a season long-loan.

 Loan to Vitesse

 On 2 September 2024, Macheras moved on loan to Vitesse in the Netherlands.